fadeoutsoftware/WASDI/docs/ProgrammingTutorials/AppsGoodPractices.rst

   * Payload: Mention any important information returned in the final job payload.

 **Parameters**
-List all user-configurable parameters, grouped into logical sections like "Required", "Optional", "Advanced", etc. For each parameter, provide:
+List all user-configurable parameters, grouped into logical sections like "Basic", "Advanced", etc. For each parameter, provide:

   * `PARAMETER_NAME` (default is value): A brief description of what the parameter does.